luvnft/burung/README.md

 # BurungBiru - Online Taxi Ordering Platform

-**BurungBiru** is a modern platform that allows users to order taxis online with ease.
-Built with cutting-edge technologies, it provides a seamless user experience, integrating real-time map interactions and fast data handling.
+**BurungBiru** is a personal learning project focused on mastering Mapbox through building a taxi-ordering platform.
+It explores real-time map interactions and modern web technologies.

 ## 🚀 Features